beaumartinez/buses/readme.md

 ## Under the hood

-### HTTP lifecycle
+### How shit works

+1. Your browser requests the page.
-1. [nginx] serves static content—including [HTML].
+2. [nginx] serves static content—including [HTML].
-2. [The JavaScript] gets your location, and then sends a request to [the bus times web service].
+3. The page's [JavaScript] gets your location, and then sends a request to the [bus arrivals web service].
-3. The bus times web service sends a request to TFL's API, parses the response, and returns JSON—we can't really cache this as it has to be realtime.
+4. The buss arrivals service sends a request to TFL's API, parses the response, and returns JSON—this is the bottleneck; we can't cache this since it has to be realtime.
-4. The JavaScript uses Handlebars and a few other helper libraries (namely Underscore.js and Moment.js) to show the response as HTML.
+5. We then use AngularJS magic to display the data on the page nicely.

-All static content is cached and gzipped, as well as [app cached]—so your next pageload'll be blazing fast.
+All static content is cached and gzipped—so your next pageload will be blazing fast.

 ### Development environment

-1. [Vagrant] sets up a virtual machine, and uses [the provisioning script] to install all dependencies.
+1. [Vagrant] sets up a virtual machine, and uses the [provisioning script] to install all dependencies (this took a lot of time and effort to get right, but it was worth it).
-2. [Grunt tasks] install [front-end dependencies] using Bower, and concats and minifies them for production.
+2. [Grunt] installs [front-end dependencies] using Bower, and concats and minifies them for production.

 Piece of cake.

-[Grunt tasks]: Gruntfile.js
+[Grunt]: Gruntfile.js
 [HTML]: www/html/index.html
-[The JavaScript]: www/static/js/main.js
+[JavaScript]: www/js/main-controller.js
 [Vagrant]: Vagrantfile
-[app cached]: www/static/production-manifest.appcache
+[bus arrivals web service]: buses/app.py
 [front-end dependencies]: bower.json
 [nginx]: etc/nginx-production.conf
-[the bus times web service]: buses/app.py
-[the provisioning script]: etc/provision.sh
+[provisioning script]: etc/provision.sh